dishana11/dishana11.github.io/index.md

 <div class="home-content">
 Hi!
 I’m Dishana, a passionate 12th-grade PCM student from Varanasi.
 I love exploring physics, AI, and robotics.

-- Built an autonomous robot named Marvin with LiDAR sensors during a 12-day YTS program.
+- Built an autonomous robot named Marvin during a 12-day YTS program.
-- Volunteered for charitable causes since childhood, raising funds for orphans and war relief.
+- Volunteered for charitable causes since childhood.
-- Gamer and battle royale enthusiast who learned resilience and teamwork through tough challenges.
+- Battle royale gamer who learned resilience and teamwork.
-- Preparing for competitive exams with a 90% FITJEE scholarship.
+- Preparing for exams with a 90% FITJEE scholarship.
-- Interested in advanced physics theories like Quantum Temporal Lattice and M-Theory.
+- Interested in Quantum Temporal Lattice and M-Theory.
-- Aspiring AI researcher, applying to MBZUAI to pursue higher studies in artificial intelligence.
+- Applying to MBZUAI to pursue AI research.

-This website is where I share my projects, ideas, and journey.
 Thanks for stopping by!
-Feel free to connect with me on GitHub or LinkedIn.
+Connect with me on [GitHub](https://github.com/meowww11) or [LinkedIn](#).
 </div>